smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/masteradvanced.rst

 The Internal Smart Spaces ROS Master
 ==========================================

-Smart Spaces uses ROS (the Robot Operating System) for its inter-activity communication.
+Smart Spaces uses ROS (the Robot Operating System) as one of its inter-activity communication options.
 Smart Spaces usually assumes that there is not an external ROS environment that it needs to plug itself into and so starts up its own ROS Master.

 If you want the Smart Spaces Master to not start up its own ROS Master, you can use the configuration parameter